Lamer87/Space_Engineers_DLC_unlocker/README.md

     ————————————————————————————————————————

     - v0.1: First manual version; Uses CreamAPI 4.5.0.0 (till unlocker v1.0)
-    - v0.2: Automated tools; Not released cause no support for game patches
+    - v0.2: Automated cmd tools; Not released cause no support for game patches
     - v0.3: Easier tools and support for new game patches
     - v0.4: Removed a useless file; Improved tools to prevent errors.
 Added colors
     - v0.5: Compatibility with v0.1, it is no longer necessary to restore the backup first
-    - v0.6: Single cmd Tool with fixes; Backward compatible with all versions. ".ini" revised
+    - v0.6: Single cmd tool with some fixes; Backward compatible with all versions. ".ini" revised
     - v0.7: Prevents extraction errors and using the wrong folder; Other fixes to code and compatibility
     - v0.8: Added DLC "Anniversary Pack"; Reuploaded fixing wrong version displayed
     - v1.0: Added Linux/OSX support